Irish teenager sentenced to eight years for Islamist attack on army chaplain

 He said online figures “gained his trust” and he began to have “intrusive thoughts” of killing an Irish soldier as a form of protest.

-“Children have open access to their sites and they gain open access to our children to spread their poison,” he said.
+“Children have open access to their sites and they in turn gain access to our children to spread their poison.
+This is such a case,” he said.

-He warned of how young people can become “easy prey” for extremely violent and pornographic content online, as seen in other court cases.
+He said other cases had come before the court where “extreme physical and sexual violence” had been perpetrated by young people after viewing “unsuitable and extreme” violent or pornographic scenes, or extreme political, religious, or discriminatory views.

+“Due to their immaturity, children can be drawn to unsuitable sites and become relatively easy prey for fanatical propagandists,” the judge said.

 The day of the attack “was a normal day” for the teen, the judge said.